IBM/AI-on-Power-Level3/docs/helpful-tips.md

 ??? tip "Printing the demonstration guide"

     Need a physical copy?
 Looking for a printable version?
+Want a PDF version?
     Use the ['Print Course'](https://ibm.github.io/AI-on-Power-Level3/print_page/){target="_blank"} option in the navigation bar to access a print-ready version of the course for offline study.
+You could then use your browser's **File > Print > Save to PDF** option to save the whole course into a single PDF.

 ??? tip "Viewing images"